tinyhttp/tinyhttp/CONTRIBUTING.md

 - it should build without errors and warnings (except edge cases)
 - it should have been tested
 - PR must have a clear description of what it does, which part of the repo it affects
-- if PR is adding a new middleware, please contact [v_1rtl](https://t.me/v_1rtl) instead.
+- if PR is adding a new middleware, please contact a maintainer instead.
 We'll create a new repo in this org for you.

 ### Adding new middleware

 - Create a new repository from official template
-- Open an issue with "new middleware" label or contact [v_1rtl](https://t.me/v_1rtl)
+- Open an issue with "new middleware" label or contact a maintainer.

 ### Adding new non-middleware module